kstenerud/bo/README.md

 The output specifier command consists of 4 parts:

-  * Type: How to interpret the binary data for printing (integer, float, decimal, string, etc)
+  * Type: How to format the data for printing (integer, float, decimal, string, etc)
-  * Data Width: What width of the numeric type to read in bytes (1, 2, 4, 8, 16)
+  * Data Width: The width of each datum in bytes (1, 2, 4, 8, 16)
-  * Endianness: What endianness to use when reading data (little or big endian)
+  * Endianness: What endianness to use when presenting data (little or big endian)
   * Print Width: Minimum number of digits to use when printing numeric values (optional).

-#### Numeric Type
+#### Type

-Determines how the text representation of a number is to be interpreted:
+Determines the type to be used for interpreting incoming data, or presenting outgoing data.

   * Integer (i): Integer in base 10
   * Hexadecimal (h): Integer in base 16